GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 FINANCIAL INTEGRITY (5)

-Every where we turn we are encouraged to buy what we want now, regardless of whether or not we have enough in cash or savings to pay for it.
+Every where we turn we are encouraged to buy what we want now,

 We are constantly encouraged to “buy now and pay later.”